alankent/magento2devbox-skeleton/README.md

     docker-compose exec web bash

 Create a new project under `/var/www/magento2`.
-(Update the project version number as appropriate.)
+Update the project edition and version number as appropriate.
+This example uses Magento Open Source (formerly "Community Edition") version 2.1.8. (`xdebug-off` is a convenient shell script in the `~/bin` directory to turn of XDebug support.
+XDebug significantly slows down Composer.)

     cd /var/www/magento2
     xdebug-off